15below/NUnitMerger/README.md

 ## Why?

 We run a lot of parallelisable tests as part of our build.
-Some recursive MSBuild trickery later, we had all are test dlls running in parallel, exporting seperate test results for each assembly:
+Some recursive MSBuild trickery later, we had all our test dlls running in parallel, exporting seperate test results for each assembly:

 ```xml
   <Target Name="UnitTestDll">